-Lightening the planks To make some of the planks lighter use a water based wood stain or dye and brush on all surfaces of the planks.
+Lightening the planks To lighten some of the planks use a water based wood stain and brush on all surfaces of the planks.
 Allow it to dry thoroughly before moving on to the resin stage.
 If you want to add more variation to the planks apply a second coat wood stain.
-It's important to use a water based product as oil based products can leave an oily residue on the surface.

 Darkening the planks You could use a dark wood stain as above to achieve the darker planks.
-But we found that using a blow torch moving steadily over the wood really brings out the natural grain in the wood.
+But we found that using a blow torch moving over the wood steadily really brings out the natural grain in the wood.
 Make sure you practise this technique first on off-cuts.
 If you do find you darken any of the planks you can sand them using abrasive paper to lighten them up again.